odkr/sucgi/docs/build.md

 ### "size of unnamed array is negative", "array size is negative", etc.

-When a condition that suCGI takes for granted turns out to be false at compile-time, suCGI's *ASSERT*() macro expands to an expression that declares an array with a negative size, triggering an error and aborting the compilation.

-This indicates that the build configuration is wrong;
+There is an error in the build configuration.

-the error message should indicate which setting.
+The message should indicate which setting is wrong.

-For example, the error
+For example,

     main.c: In function 'main':
     macros.h:28:41: error: size of unnamed array is negative